gregk27/CMPE327/SQL_InjectionTest/SQL_test.md

 session id was to access the fields that could only be accessed after a successful login.

 3. Summarize the injection payload used based on the logs, and breifly discuss the purpose.
-The injection payload used based on the logs is a general injection payload.
+Based on the logs, sqlmap used a generic injection payload consisting of multiple injection types including boolean-based and Union-based blind SQLi.
+Since the website uses sqlalchemy, the frontend is protected against most injection payloads.